 3a-3b.
 [Conditional Option 1] The NWDAF shall invoke the Nsmf_EventExposure_Subscribe service operation by sending an HTTP POST request targeting the resource "SMF Notification Subscriptions" as described in 3GPP TS 29.508 [6] to subscribe via the SMF to UPF to retrieve "UserDataUsageMeasures" UPF event.
 The SMF responds to the NWDAF an HTTP "201 Created" response after having received HTTP "201 Created" response from the UPF.

 4a-4b.
-The SMF subscribes to the UPF on behalf of the NWDAF by invoking Nupf_EventExposure_Subscribe service operation as described in clause 5.2.2.2 of 3GPP TS 29.564 [40] to retrieve "UserDataUsageMeasures" UPF event from the UPF.
+The SMF subscribes to the UPF on behalf of the NWDAF by invoking Nupf_EventExposure_Subscribe service operation as described in clause 5.2.2.2 of 3GPP TS 29.564 [40] to retrieve "USER_DATA_USAGE_MEASURES" UPF event from the UPF.
 The UPF responds to the SMF an HTTP "201 Created" response.

 5a-5b.
-[Conditional Option 2] The NWDAF may directly invoke the Nupf_EventExposure_Subscribe service operation as described in clause 5.2.2.2 of 3GPP TS 29.564 [40] to retrieve "UserDataUsageMeasures" UPF event from the UPF.
+[Conditional Option 2] The NWDAF may directly invoke the Nupf_EventExposure_Subscribe service operation as described in clause 5.2.2.2 of 3GPP TS 29.564 [40] to retrieve "USER_DATA_USAGE_MEASURES" UPF event from the UPF.
 The UPF responds to the NWDAF an HTTP "201 Created" response.

 NOTE 1: The conditions for subscribing to UPF events directly at the UPF or via the SMF, i.e., the conditions for invoking step 3 or step 5 are described in 3GPP TS 29.564 [40].